We may earn affiliate link compensation for products listed below.

 How is Speaker Sensitivity Measured

-So you know a speaker with a sensitivity rating of 87dB will produce 87 decibels of sound if it’s given one watt of power and measured from one metre away.
+A speaker rated at 87dB sensitivity will produce 87 decibels of sound when powered by one watt and measured from one metre.

 Why is Speaker Sensitivity Important